Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Experiments

-\textbf{DGR's robustness to this dilemma yields superior performance and highlights CDR's practical value.} By design, DGR systematically resolves conflicts, making its performance stable and uncorrelated with signal quality metrics ($r \approx 0$).
+\textbf{TCR is robust to this trade-off.} By design, TCR systematically filters random noise, making its performance stable and uncorrelated with signal quality metrics.
 This robustness allows it to achieve the highest score on every prompt.
-Furthermore, this analysis underscores a key advantage of our framework: since CDR requires no human labels, it is a far more \textbf{cost-effective and scalable} diagnostic tool for reward signals than traditional accuracy metrics.
+Since CIR requires no human labels, it is more \textbf{cost-effective and scalable} than accuracy metrics.
+Additional sensitivity analyses are in Appendix~\ref{sec:robustness_scalability_analysis}.